insight-centre/saffron/README.md

     export MONGO_URL=localhost
     export MONGO_PORT=27017

+You can specify the name of the database by editing in the same file:

+    export MONGO_DB_NAME = saffron_test

-Start the Saffron Web server simply choose a directory for Saffron to create the models and run the command as follows
+To start the Saffron Web server, simply choose a directory for Saffron to create the models and run the command as follows

     ./saffron-web.sh